originphp/framework/docs/components.md

     $result = $controller->method('xyz');
   }
 }
 ```

+After a component is created the component `initialize` method will be called, this is where you can put any code
+that you need to be executed when a component is created.
+This is a hook so you don't need to override the `___construct()`.

 ## Loading Components

-To load a component from the controller, you should place this in the initialize method so the the callbacks can be executed.
+To load a component in the controller, you call `loadComponent` from within the `initialize` method so the the callbacks can be executed.

 ```php
   class WidgetsController extends AppController